Undergraduate Academic Programs / Departments / Courses

 3820 COGNITIVE PSYCHOLOGY

 This course examines recent developments in cognitive psychology with special emphasis on the study of thinking, problem solving and decision making.
 Its topics include theories and research in inductive and deductive reasoning, information processing approaches to thinking and problem solving, and the implications of the cognitive perspective for our understanding of intelligence, creativity and mental development.
-A lab will provide students with the opportunity to perform problem solving demonstrations, test representative phenomena, analyze their own data, and examine the results in terms of current theories.

 Three hours a week class